scikit-learn/blog/_posts/2026-01-06-enhancing-user-experience.md

 ## Second milestone: Links to parameters documentation and tooltip preview

-This feature was further enhanced in version 1.8, with tooltips providing documentation for each parameter, as well as links to the online documentation.
+This feature was further enhanced in version 1.8, released in December 2025.
+We added tooltips that provide documentation for each parameter, as well as links to the online documentation.
 See the GIF below or this example for more details:
 [Displaying estimators and complex pipelines](https://scikit-learn.org/ stable/auto_examples/miscellaneous/plot_estimator_representation.html).